 Education is an important policy area and a very large budget item for most state and local governments.
 Federal and state education policies are often on the frontiers of policy development.
-In the education policy track, students focus on various types of education policies made at every level of government, and learn about the multiple disciplinary and methodological perspectives on education policy.
+In the education policy specialization, students focus on various types of education policies made at every level of government, and learn about the multiple disciplinary and methodological perspectives on education policy.
 Students take courses such as education law, finance, civil rights and policy formulation.

-This track is for students who wish to understand the complex problems of the physical environment, and the nexus between the environment and public policy.
+This specialization is for students who wish to understand the complex problems of the physical environment, and the nexus between the environment and public policy.
 Drawing on experiences in Maryland, a state that is home to the Chesapeake Bay and other notable natural resources, students learn to formulate and analyze environmental policy through courses on environmental politics, environmental economics, urban ecosystems, and scientific practice.
-Tim Brennan and Lauren Hamilton Edwards are the track advisors
+Tim Brennan and Lauren Hamilton Edwards are the advise

 Emergency Services (Ph.D. only)

-This track is for the professional specializing in public health, disaster care, and emergency management.
+This area of study is for the professional specializing in public health, disaster care, and emergency management.
 There are two pathways: health, and emergency management.
 The health pathway includes courses in disaster health, catastrophes, and systems design.
 The emergency management pathway includes courses in disaster mitigation, catastrophe preparation and response, and strategic planning.
 Contact Lee Jenkins, Chair, EHS, for more information about this specialization.